ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/create.rst

       }
     }

-To add a Security Label to an attribute, use the following format where ``{securityLabel}`` is replaced with the name of a Security Label that already exists in the owner:
+To add a Security Label to an Attribute, use the following format, where ``{securityLabel}`` is replaced with the name of a Security Label that already exists in the Owner:

 .. code::

     POST /v2/indicators/{indicatorType}/{indicator}/attributes/{attributeId}/securityLabels/{securityLabel}

-For example, the query below will add a ``TLP Amber`` Security Label to the attribute on the Threat:
+For example, the query below will add a ``TLP Amber`` Security Label to the Attribute on the Threat:

 .. code::

     POST /v2/indicators/emailAddresses/bad@example.com/attributes/54321/securityLabels/TLP%20Amber

-.. note:: In order to add a Security Label to an attribute, the Security Label must already exist.
+.. note:: In order to add a Security Label to an Attribute, the Security Label must already exist.
 The query above will not create a new Security Label.
 If you specify a Security Label that does not exist, it will return an error.

 Create Indicator Security Labels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To add a Security Label to an Indicator, use the following format where ``{securityLabel}`` is replaced with the name of a Security Label that already exists in the owner:
+To add a Security Label to an Indicator, use the following format, where ``{securityLabel}`` is replaced with the name of a Security Label that already exists in the Owner:

 .. code::